pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We are going to create another ticket for our guided tour.
 In order to do so, we will navigate to the products page and click the :btn-icon:fa3-plus: Create a new product: button.
 We will name our new ticket "Guided tour" and provide a German translation.
+We will add a description such as the following:

+"Ticket for a guided tour.
+Guided tours start every Monday and Wednesday at 10 AM.
+The guided tour ticket also grants you access to the museum."

 Then, will change the "Default price" to €15.00 and select the appropriate tax rate of 19% from the "Sales tax" drop-down menu.
 We can leave all other settings on this page unchanged and click the :btn:Save and continue with more settings: button.